eintrittfrei/project4/README.md

 ```

 ## Challenges
 This project was very challenging in a very good way.
-I decided to do this on my own to check what I had learned so far as my previous projects with React had been in a group.
-I found the different relationships in the backend the most challenging part.
-For instance It took quite a while to work out how to display correct owner information for each item.
+* I decided to do this on my own to check what I had learned so far as my previous projects with React had been in a group.
+* I found the different relationships in the backend the most challenging part.
+* For instance It took quite a while to work out how to display correct owner information for each item.
-Another challenge was the form input and image upload.
+* Another challenge was the form input and image upload.
 I was very proud having managed to make this work in the end.
-Deploying a python project seems slightly more challenging compared to MongoDB/ Express.
-It was good to have gone through that process.
+* Deploying a python project seems slightly more challenging compared to MongoDB/ Express.

 ## Key learning & Wins
 * I learned a lot and gained a lot of confidence in my skills.